projectcalico/calico/CONTRIBUTING_DOCS.md

 ### Install

-Calico can be installed in many types of deployments including on-premises and in cloud providers.
+Calico can be installed in many different deployments including on-premises and cloud providers.
 This section includes how to install a standalone Calico cluster for workloads, and how to install Calico on non-cluster hosts.
-This section reflects steps to an "up and running" state.
-Every task beyond "up and running" should be added to other tabs.
+This section covers steps to an "up and running" state.
+Any task beyond "up and running" should be added to other tabs.

 ### Operations